OlafZhang/generate_anime_name_combination/README.md

 douga.py will output a combination name with a random character name and a a random item by default.

-In early development , when we record a character ,we may record a item about this character , but  some character will not , Also can be updated in the future.
+In early development , when we enter a character ,we may enter a item about this character , but  some character will not , Also can be updated in the future.

 ## 数据库